SuiteDash vs Jira: Honest Comparison for 2026

 Jira

 Jira sits at the center of Atlassian's ecosystem (Confluence, Bitbucket, Trello, Statuspage, Opsgenie) and connects natively to the entire suite.
-The Atlassian Marketplace has over 6,000 apps -- GitHub, GitLab, Slack, Figma, Salesforce, and hundreds of specialized tools.
+The Atlassian Marketplace has surpassed 8,000 apps, covering GitHub, GitLab, Slack, Figma, Salesforce, and hundreds of specialized tools.
 For development teams, Jira integrates directly with CI/CD pipelines, version control, and monitoring platforms.

 "The marketplace integrations are what make Jira so powerful.
 We connect it to GitHub, Slack, Figma, and our CI pipeline." -- Capterra verified reviewer